There are many ways to get the help and support you need, before, during and after the operational deployment of your serving family member.

 Obtained from the Post Office or the HIVE and can be sent FREEPOST to most British Forces Post Office (BFPO) numbers.

-Full instructions on sending Blueys is on the GOV.UK website.
+Full instructions on sending Blueys is on the Royal Mail website.

 Your deployed partner will be able to receive and send emails from dedicated email terminals on most deployments.